-Google CSS: Why Your Online Shop Needs to Participate to Stay Competitive
+Google CSS: Why Online Shops Need to Participate to Stay Competitive

 In this article, you'll learn what Google CSS is, the benefits it offers, and why you need to use it in order to stay competitive as an online shop.